XpiritBV/mini-hacks/Getting-started-with-Git/Readme.md

 - Commit your changes

 ### Step 5 - Create a branch and merge changes ###
-In Git a branch is just a pointer to a cmmoit making them really light-weight.
+In Git a branch is just a pointer to a commit making them really light-weight.
 You should create lots of them during your daily workflow

 **Command Line**